-Ah-Shi Beauty Founder Ahsaki Chachere Wants To Put Indigenous Beauty At The Forefront — Finally
+How Ah-Shi Beauty's Ahsaki Chachere Is Putting Indigenous Beauty At The Forefront

 The historic Route 66 is home to a plethora of treasure trove destinations.
 The sea of open roads and fantastical landscapes create the perfect arena for adventurers to discover the dreams of the Wild West.
 Among these destinations is the storefront of Ah-Shi Beauty, a brand that caters to and champions Indigenous beauty, tucked away in the historic town of Gallup, New Mexico... "and right across from Jerry's, the iconic comfort food restaurant," founder Ahsaki Chachere tells me with a laugh.
 "So when people are waiting, they come over to us."